 Many kids under the age of 3 are already exposed to using a tablet or some other form of digital device as a method of learning.
 Many experts have had differing views regarding the use of technology with kids at an early age.
 But we believe the golden rule here is moderation.

 Psychologist Dr Aric Sigman says that children need to have regular face to face contact in order to pick up the social skills that are vital for them being successful during their lives.
 He believes that if many hours a day are being displaced by looking at screens passively these skills may not develop as fully.
 And it could also have an effect on how children interact with each other.

 Here’s what you should do:

 Control and moderate the amount of time spent on digital devices.
-I advise less than 60 minutes a day.
-And make sure that he only uses it for educational purposes.
+The general recommendation is less than 60 minutes a day.
+And try to make sure that it is mainly used for educational purposes.

 Mistake #3: Not Giving Him Time To Play Or Exercise

 Bogging him down with too much tuition, after class activities (sometimes till late at night), even after all the homework he receives from school; damages and limits his ability to learn and accept all the new information that he receives.

 Walking or cycling regularly for between six months to a year can improve memory and problem-solving skills in children by between 15 and 20 percent, according to researchers.

 They have shown that such exercise can also increase the size of crucial parts of the brain.
 The scientists have also discovered that children who are fit also tend to be better at multitasking and performing difficult mental tasks than unfit friends.